Raiyanhq/Cognitive_Impairment_Game/README.md

 - Python 3.x
 - Pygame library

+You can install Pygame by running:

+# pip install pygame

 How to Run

 - Clone the repository.
 - Make sure you have the required card images (e.g., card1.png, card2.png, etc.) in the same directory as the Python script.
+- Run the game using:

+# python main.py